 Board of Governors

 Herwig Leirs (°1963) holds a PhD in sciences (biology) from the University of Antwerp.
-After a period as head of department at the Danish Pest Infestation Laboratory near Copenhagen, he returned to the University of Antwerp as a professor in 2001.
-He is actively involved in university development cooperation, including as a member of the Development Cooperation Agency of the Flemish Interuniversity Council (VLIR-UOS).
-From 2009-2015 he was dean of the Faculty of Science, since November 2016 he is chairman of the Board of Directors of the University of Antwerp.
+After a period as department head at the Danish Pest Infestation Laboratory near Copenhagen, he returned to the UAntwerpen as professor in 2001.
+His scientific research focuses on population dynamics of rodents and the ecology of animal-borne infectious diseases.
+He is actively involved in university development cooperation, with a strong focus on Africa.
+He was Dean of the Faculty of Science, since November 2016 he is Chair of the Board of Governors of the University of Antwerp.
+Among other things, he is also Chair of the Royal Society for Zoology of Antwerp (the Zoo).

 Roel Coutinho MD, PhD, did his medical studies at the University of Amsterdam.
 He worked as a physician in Guinee-Bissau/Senegal and after his return to the Netherlands, he specialised as a medical microbiologist (virologist).
 In 1977 he became head of the Public Health Department of the Amsterdam Health Service.
 In this job he was confronted with the strong rise in STIs and later on HIV/AIDS.
 From May 2011 till May 2018 he was part-time Professor in the Epidemiology and Prevention of Infectious Diseases especially in the human-veterinary domain at the University of Utrecht.
 Since 2015 he is a member of the medical team of PharmAccess.